unrealwork/axibase-collector/collections.md

 #### SCRIPT

-Executes a script specified in `Command` field and read lines from standard output.
+Executes a script located in `${COLLECTOR_HOME}/conf/scripts` directory and specified in `Command` field and reads lines from standard output.
+Only scripts in `${COLLECTOR_HOME}/conf/scripts` directory can be executed.

-The script must be located in `${COLLECTOR_HOME}/conf/scripts` directory.
+The script should return list items separated by line break to stdout.

-`Command` field should contain script name (ansolute path is not necessary) and any script parameters.
+`Command` field should contain script name (absolute path is not necessary) and any script arguments.

 **Example**

 Directory `/tmp/report/csv` contains CSV files.
-The Item List should return a collection of prefixes before underscore symbol.
+The Item List should contain a collection of file name prefixes before underscore symbol.

 ```
 ent-1_file-1.csv